bloominstituteoftechnology/Static-Pages/README.md

 and rendered by the user's browser ("front-end").
 There are some important benefits and limitations of this:

-- *Can* host freely/cheaply at a bunch of places, deploy and switch hosts easily
+- *Can* host freely/cheaply at a bunch of places, deploy and switch hosts easily.
 - *Can*
-- *Can't* persist user data across sessions/devices (or need to rely on external service to do so)
+- *Can't* persist user data across sessions/devices (or need to rely on external service to do so).
-- *Can't*
+- *Can't* use a secret API key to connect to a service - anyone who loads the page could extract the key and abuse the service (and get your access suspended).
+Can still connect to unauthenticated APIs.

 Static just means "unchanging", and overall that's what static webpages are good for - content that doesn't change.
 However, front-end frameworks like